 Currently, they are working with researchers from UNICEF, the London School of Hygiene and Tropical Medicine, and Translators without Borders to conduct focused re-search on dimensions of (mis)trust in the border regions, in both the DRC and Uganda.
 They will lead additional fieldwork in March 2020 in Uganda’s border region, with the goal of informing current Ebola response programs to bolster community uptake and trust in the response and inform future epidemic responses.
 Their work demonstrates the unique position of anthropologists in epidemic response, by documenting community dynamics and community engagement, and feeding research results directly into on-going programming and policies both in Uganda and globally.

-Dr. Lihong Shi is on sabbatical for this academic year.
+Dr. Lihong Shi was on sabbatical for the 2019-20 academic year.
 She received a grant from the Wenner-Gren Foundation for Anthropological Research and is conducting fieldwork in China for her project on the grief experience among Chinese parents who lost their only child born under the previous one-child policy.
 Unlike her previous research for which she lived in a village in China, this project has taken her to China’s most crowded cities as well as small towns and villages where she met with bereaved parents to hear their stories.